wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 An asset pair consists of two assets you want to exchange: amount asset and price asset.
 Under the order, you can either sell or buy the amount asset for the price asset.

-For Mainnet, you can see asset pairs and asset IDs on the **Trading** page of Waves.Exchange.
+You can see asset pairs and asset IDs on the **Trading** page of Waves.Exchange [on Mainnet](https://waves.exchange) and [on Testnet](https://testnet.waves.exchange).
 The first asset in pair is the amount asset and the second one is the price asset.

 ![](./_assets/asset-pair.png)

-For both Mainnet and Testnet, you can get asset pairs using `GET /matcher/orderbook` or `GET /matcher/settings` API method.
+You can also get asset pairs using `GET /matcher/orderbook` or `GET /matcher/settings` API method.
 For more information, see [matcher API](https://docs.waves.exchange/en/waves-matcher/matcher-api) article of Waves.Exchange documentation.

 > :warning: Asset IDs differ on Mainnet and Testnet.